wdebeaum/cogent/README.md

  - http://wordnetcode.princeton.edu/3.0/WordNet-3.0.tar.bz2
  - http://wordnetcode.princeton.edu/glosstag-files/WordNet-3.0-glosstag.tar.bz2

-And unpack them in the same directory, `/usr/local/share/wordnet/` (create the directory if necessary).
+and unpack them in the same directory, `/usr/local/share/wordnet/` (create the directory if necessary).
 You should end up with these two directories:

     /usr/local/share/wordnet/WordNet-3.0/
     /usr/local/share/wordnet/WordNet-3.0/glosstag/

 Finally you will need [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/) 3.5.2+.
 The latest version as of this writing is [3.7.0](http://nlp.stanford.edu/software/stanford-corenlp-full-2016-10-31.zip).
 Download that zip file and unpack it in `/usr/local/share/stanford-corenlp/` (again, create the directory if necessary).
 Unpacking the zip file should create the directory `/usr/local/share/stanford-corenlp/stanford-corenlp-full-2016-10-31/`.

 ## Configuring, making, installing ##